 - Refer to the U.S. Treasury’s website or the SBA’s website for up-to-date information on forgiveness and documentation requirements.

-- For help with our forgiveness application portal, please review these frequently asked questions.
+- For help with our forgiveness application portal, please review the frequently asked questions below.

 - Ensure the email address you are using to log in is the email address the authorized signer used to apply for the loan.

 - Check your junk, spam, or email quarantine folders for messages from [email protected] .
 Please do not attempt to send a message to this address as it is not monitored.